mskccpatiented/contentaudit/_posts/2012-11-19-auto-bmt-outpatient-guide-hybrid.md

 Mobilization is the process of increasing the number of stem cells produced by your bone marrow and released into your bloodstream.

-Stem cell harvesting is the process of separating whole blood into its major components (red blood cells, white blood cells, platelets, plasma and stem cells) then then removing just the stem cells.
+Stem cell harvesting, or collecting, is the process of separating whole blood into its major components (red blood cells, white blood cells, platelets and plasma) then removing stem cells from the white blood cell component.

 #### Mobilization
 Normally your stem cells live in your bone marrow (although a few circulate in your bloodstream) where they are difficult to access and collect for transplantation.